LonelyGuy-SE1/Raijin-LOB/Readme.md

 | MatchOneLevel           | 78  | 78  | 78  |
 | MatchWithReceipts       | 78  | 78  | 104 |
 | TombstoneMatch/256      | 884 | 910 | 910 |

+Check the actions summary for more detailed benchmark results and other related information.

+Phase 1 included the V0.1.0 of the core LOB (Sample data gateway implementation will be done once the Hawkes simulator is built.)

+Phase 2 (Current phase) will include the Hawkes simulator.
+(This will be built as a standalone simulator to model real market order book dynamics. and the lob will be modified/updated based on the benchmark performance using this.)

+Phase 3 will include the agentic part of the project.

 ## License